 The persecutions during the days of the Maccabees and their reflection on the destiny of the martyrs led them to the conviction that those who had died would have their share of happiness in the kingdom of God: they had to be raised up.
-We find the same hope in the second book of Maccabees (7:9 and 12:43).
-We read about it of the firmament; those who taught people to be just will shine like the stars for all eternity.
+We find the same hope in the second Book of Maccabees (7:9 and 12:43).
+We read about it also in Chapters 2-5 of the Book of Wisdom.
+These texts, fruits of the faith and the trials the Jewish people had undergone in the last two centuries before Jesus, prepared for what he was going to teach about the resurrection (Mk 12:18).